Sritay/LangevinSolver/README.md

 The LJ force is calculated using the 12-6 form of the LJ potential.
 The interpolation file for the same needs to provide particle-wall distance and corresponding force.
+A sample file, 'wallf.txt' is provided.

 Brownian forces are calculated from the equations described in [Casanova 2020](https://pubs.rsc.org/en/content/articlelanding/2020/NR/D0NR04058D) or from a file containing time series of Brownian forces computed from MD or otherwise.
+A sample file, 'brownianf.txt' is provided.

 To compile:
 ```